ExeterCodeClub/Support/timelapse/task2.md

 Have a think how you might use the other modules to give some interesting effects.

 ### Step 5
-It would be a good idea to make the code a little more fault tolerant by getting it to start on boot.
+It would be a good idea to get the code to start on boot to allow it to operate in headless mode (no monitor/mouse/keyboard).

 To prepare your script, make the following line the very first line of the script